 Government-backed mortgage loans

 Loans issued through the United States Department of Agriculture’s (USDA) loan program are meant for families who live in rural areas.
-They are advantageous for low to mid-income applicants who do not qualify for other kinds of mortgages due to reasons including a low credit score and a high DTI.
-The government finances the entirety of a USDA-eligible home’s value, meaning borrowers do not need to make a down payment in order to purchase property.
+They are advantageous for low to mid-income applicants who do not qualify for other kinds of mortgages due to a low credit score or a high DTI.
+The government finances the entirety of a USDA-eligible home’s value, meaning borrowers do not need to make a down payment in order to purchase the property.
 Similar to FHA loans, the USDA partners with local lenders and insures loans that are part of its program.
 Because local lenders have been guaranteed repayment even if borrowers default, they are able to offer low interest rates.

 Unlike conventional loans, you will also have to pay a one-time VA funding fee if you qualify, which goes directly toward keeping the program running.
+Better Mortgage does not currently offer this type of loan.

 Finding the right mortgage for you